melloware/quarkus-faces/README.md

 The goal was to take an out of the box JSF application (PrimeFaces Showcase) and run it in both a Java EE Server and in [Quarkus](https://quarkus.io/).
 In the process of doing this I also added various optimization tricks I have learned over the years for optimizing a JSF application.
+This was designed to see if Quarkus is a viable option for JSF and migrating to Docker containers.

 ### Environment
 - OpenJDK 11.0.10